What Is Chemotherapy?

 Chemotherapy is the treatment of cancer with drugs.
 It can be used to cure the cancer, control the cancer, and/or relieve the symptoms that cancer may cause.
 Chemotherapy may be given through your veins and/or by mouth.

-Anticancer drugs destroy cancer cells by stopping them from growing or reproducing.
+Chemotherapy drugs destroy cancer cells by stopping them from growing or reproducing.
 At the same time healthy cells can be harmed, especially those cells that reproduce rapidly, causing side effects.
 Typically these healthy cells repair themselves after the chemotherapy is complete.

 Other types of drugs that may be used to treat cancer include those that block the effect of your body's hormones.
 For example, many women with breast cancer have been treated with the pill tamoxifen, which blocks how estrogen acts in the body.
-Another type of drug called "biological" agents actually boost your body's own immune system, or help the body repair cells destroyed by chemotherapy.
+Another type of drug, called "biological" agents, actually boost your body's own immune system, or help the body repair cells destroyed by chemotherapy.